isabella232/krill-manual/source/hsm.rst

 Configuring a KMIP signer
 """""""""""""""""""""""""

+.. note:: To actually use a KMIP based signer you must first set it up according to the vendors instructions.
+This may
+          require setting up users and passwords and/or obtaining certificates in order to populate the associated settings in the ``krill.conf`` file.

 For a KMIP signer you must specify the host FQDN or IP address, and optionally other connection details such as port number, client certificate, server CA certificate, username and password.